 Predicting the success of a mobile game is a prime issue in game industry.
 Thousands of games are being released each day.
 However, a few of them succeed while the majority fail.
-Towards the goal of investigating the potential correlation between the success of a mobile game and its specific attributes, this work was conducted.
-More than 17 thousands games were considered for that reason.
-We show that specific game attributes, such as number of IAPs (In-App Purchases), belonging to the puzzle genre, supporting different languages and being produced by a mature developer highly and positively affect the success of the game in the future.
-Moreover, we show that releasing the game in July and not including any IAPs seems to be highly associated with the game's failure.
-Our second main contribution, is the proposal of a novel success score metric that reflects multiple objectives, in contrast to evaluating only revenue, average rating or rating count.
-We also employ different machine learning models, namely, SVM (Support Vector Machine), RF (Random Forest) and Deep Learning (DL) to predict this success score metric of a mobile game given its attributes.
-The trained models were able to predict this score, as well as the rating average and rating count of a mobile game with more than 70% accuracy.
-This prediction can help developers before releasing their game to the market to avoid any potential disappointments.
+Toward the goal of investigating the potential correlation between the success of a mobile game and its specific attributes, this work was conducted.
+More than 17 thousand games were considered for that reason.
+We show that IAPs (In-App Purchases), genre, number of supported languages, developer profile, and release month have a clear effect on the success of a mobile game.
+We also develop a novel success score reflecting multiple objectives.
+Furthermore, we show that game icons with certain visual characteristics tend to be associated with more rating counts.
+We employ different machine learning models to predict a novel success score metric of a mobile game given its attributes.
+The trained models were able to predict this score, as well as the expected rating average and rating count for a mobile game with 70% accuracy.